 Please ensure that you have written your child’s name on each piece of their uniform.
 This will make it much easier if, and when, items are lost or misplaced.

 Please ensure that your child has their full P.E. kit on Monday each week and they leave it in school until Friday.
 This ensures that they are able to take part in each session, and when very rarely, events in school alter when we have access to the hall, children are never without their kits.

-Please check the March Newsletter for up-to-date diary information about upcoming events.
+Please check the Newsletters for up-to-date diary information about upcoming events.

-If you need another copy of the newsletter or trip letter, Mr Dalby or Mrs Perkins will be happy to help.
+If you need another copy of the newsletter or trip letter, Mr Dalby or Mrs Kaur will be happy to help.

 Please practise the 2, 3, 4, 5, 8 and 10 times tables with your child at home.
 By the end of year 3, children are expected to be able to recall all of these times tables and know the division facts.
 Also, the times tables are in the back of the reading diaries.

 Here are some maths games that you could use at home to help them practise: